 It's also important to understand that as the client you also have a vital role in your own healing journey - your therapist isn't going to make you better, it's a team effort.

-Think of your therapist as being like a sat nav directing you; at the end of the day you are the one who decides where to go, not them.
+Think of your therapist as being like a sat nav directing you; at the end of the day, you are the one who decides where to go, not them.

-Just as you don't have to follow the directions that your sat nav is telling you, you don't have to follow any of the suggestions your therapist makes, but by being open and honest you can both work together in developing personlised coping strategies and tools for managing your mental health and well-being.
+Just as you don't have to follow the directions that your sat nav is telling you, you don't have to follow any of the suggestions your therapist makes, but by being open and honest you can both work together in developing personalised coping strategies and tools for managing your mental health and well-being.

-When you feel comfortable with your therapist, you are more likely to develop the willingness to explore your thoughts, feelings and behaviours because you will have a safe and suportive environment in which to do this.
+When you feel comfortable with your therapist, you are more likely to develop the willingness to explore your thoughts, feelings and behaviours because you will have a safe and supportive environment in which to do this.

-Working through your challenges in therapy can be very scary, afterall you are making yourself vulnerable and addressing some really difficult emotions or experiences, but by being brave and building a strong relationship with your therapist you can work towards making positive changes that will benefit you in the long term.
+Working through your challenges in therapy can be very scary after all, you are making yourself vulnerable and addressing some really difficult emotions or experiences, but by being brave and building a strong relationship with your therapist you can work towards making positive changes that will benefit you in the long term.

 Hopefully, what you're realising from my description of the process is that the relationship between the therapist and the client is a partnership; both the therapist and the client work together towards the common goal that has been collaboratively agreed between the two - ie improving mental health and well-being but in a personalised and individual way to meet the needs of that particular client.